 Households are glum, businesses are warning they may need to cut jobs and the government is under intense pressure to show its commitment to balancing its books.
 Big gilt investors have warned Chancellor Rachel Reeves she needs to build up more 'fiscal headroom' (money from the government's tax take to fulfil its spending ambitions without breaking its pledge to rein in borrowing over the next five years).
-The stakes are high for the chancellor ahead of the Spring Forecast on 26 March, which will include the UK fiscal watchdog's latest report card on the economy and tax receipts.
-If these rattle Gilt investors, they could demand higher yields to compensate them for their concerns about the health of the government's finances.
+The stakes were high for the Chancellor ahead of the Spring Forecast on 26 March, which included the UK fiscal watchdog's latest report card on the economy and tax receipts.
+While she managed to stave off an emergency, concerns remain.
+If the government can't put these concerns to bed in coming months, gilt investors may demand yet higher yields to compensate them for their concerns about the health of the government's finances.